Eating An Early Dinner Could Lower The Risk Of Breast & Prostate Cancer

 While there have been previous studies on how diet affects cancer development, there is little evidence regarding when people eat.
 “This evidence focuses on type of diet and quantity, not on timing.”
 Kogevinas said.
 “We have practically nothing on timing of diet on big studies in humans and that is why we tested this hypothesis.”

-This doesn’t meant you should panic over when you eat dinner.
+This doesn’t mean you should panic over when you eat dinner.
 There isn’t a lot of explanation on why mealtimes would affect cancer development; the researchers on the project are just identifying a possible correlation.

-Even so, the size and specificity of this investigation makes it something to consider.
+Even so, the size and specificity of this investigation make it something to consider.

 This study is “one of, if not the first, of its kind,” Corrine Joshu, epidemiologist, says.
 “Understanding the association between meal time and cancer risk is particularly relevant in current life, in which mistimed eating may be more common than in the past.”